bcdlab-Project/Communication-Server/README.md

 # bcdLab Project Communication Server

 > [!Note]
-> This Communication Server is base in Socket.io and it's only prepared to work with the bcdLab Project.
+> This Communication Server is based in Socket.io and it's only prepared to work with the bcdLab Project.

 This repository stores the code for the Communication Server of the bcdLab Project.